Residential Projects

 As business executives face pressure to optimise their overseas travel budgets, and make savings, many officials are choosing to stay at serviced apartments as a cheaper accommodation option.

-Budget travellers mainly those with families are also capitalising on serviced apartments in Nairobi – piling more pressure on the few high quality apartments available in the city.
+Budget travellers mainly those with families are also capitalising on serviced apartments in Nairobi – piling more pressure on the few high-quality apartments available in the city.

 This trend is sparking new investments in Nairobi real estate, ranging from five-star hotel-based residences to high-end serviced apartments, in prime locations across the city as investors race to meet the rising demand for non-hotel accommodation among travellers.

-According to a report by real estate investment firm Cytonn, demand from foreign investors and expatriates – who stay for more than 15 days a visit – has raised uptake of serviced apartments to a record 80 per cent occupancy rate.
+According to a report by real estate investment firm Cytonn, demand from foreign investors and expatriates – who stay for more than 15 days a visit – has raised the uptake of serviced apartments to a record 80 per cent occupancy rate.

 “Compared to 2017 serviced apartments performed better in 2018, with the rental yields coming in at 7.4 percent compared to 5.3 percent.